Massachusetts Roads - MA 113/3A

 , MA 113/3A

-Despite the WB shield above, all other photos are EB.
+Despite the WB shield above, all photos below are EB except one.

 How not to make a shield: too narrow or wrong state.

 How not to make a shield: cut out without a border.

 How to make a bridge: rehabilitate it rather than demolish it.
 This is the Merrimack River crossing (Tyngsborough Bridge) of MA 113/3A getting a fresh coat of paint and some new steel.

 Two longing, loving looks westward as I depart the bridge.

 How not to make an assembly: with the signs in the wrong order and an unnecessary arrow oriented the wrong way.

 Continuing into the "Pawtucketville" section of Lowell.
 How not to spell Mammoth: Mammouth.
 "Rte" is also unnecessary.

 The beauty of Dracut, including an old mill on Beaver Brook.

 MA 113 turns left at Christ Church United, but Mass. forgot the "turns left" part.
 Better late than never.